nousr/dream-bench/README.md

 ## How does it work?

-To start off, you will need to create an evaluation adapter for you model so that it can interface with Dream Bench.
+To start off, you will need to create an evaluation adapter for you model so that it can interface with `dream_bench`.
 This function will be called by `dream_bench` and expect an image in return.

 ```python
 from dream_bench.utils import check_args